KubicRoots27/Horizon--soen341project2023/README.md

 4. As an admin, I want to be able to manage user profiles and postings on the platform so that I can ensure that the platform is running smoothly.
 5. As a student, I want to be able to save job postings to my favorites to be able to see any changes made.
 6. As a student, I want to be able to apply for job postings and let the employer aware of my interest.
+7. As an employer, I want to be able to accept or decline a user’s application
+8. As an employer, I want to be able to link a youtube video to my job posting
+9. As a student I want to be able to link my linkedin account
+10. As a user I want to be able to edit my profile
+11. As an employer, I want to be able to click on the applicants profile
+11. As an employer I want to be able to delete a job posting

 ## Task Breakdown
 | Task | Corresponding Story | Person assigned | Task Description |